 The uncomfortable truth: You spend 52 minutes a day gossiping (Yes, you do)

 Be honest, do you like gossip?
 You might instantly recoil, thinking, “No way!
 I’m not the type of person who gossips.”
-I understand your pride, but I am willing to bet you might be living in denial.
-It truly appears humans are genetically programmed to gossip.
+I understand your pride, but I am willing to bet you are living in denial.
+It appears humans are genetically programmed to spend time on something we know we should feel ashamed of, yet simply cannot stop: Gossiping.

-The academic definition of gossip is simply talking about someone who isn’t present, and it is not limited to negative topics.
-However, our popular perception seems accurate: a UC Riverside study revealed that negative gossip was twice as prevalent as positive gossip.
-The big takeaway, though?
+The academic definition of gossip is simply talking about someone who isn’t present—and it’s not always negative.
+However, a UC Riverside study revealed that negative gossip was twice as prevalent as positive gossip.
+It seems our collective conscience was right to feel a little guilty about it after all.
+Still, the big takeaway?
 That same study suggests we spend an average of 52 minutes a day gossiping.
 Yes, nearly an hour every single day.

-So, why do we dedicate so much of our limited time to this activity?
-My research led me to the University of Michigan, where a study found that gossiping actually increases the level of progesterone in the body.
-This substance is a known “feel-good” hormone that plays a role in fostering social bonding and trust—which might elegantly explain why the UC Riverside study also confirmed that women tend to gossip more than men.
+Why do we dedicate our limited time to this?
+Research from the University of Michigan found that gossiping actually increases levels of progesterone.
+This substance is a known “feel-good” hormone that plays a role in fostering social bonding and trust.
+As progesterone is often referred to as a “female hormone” due to its critical role in the female body, this might elegantly explain why women—traditionally the keepers of social cohesion—were found to gossip more than men.
+We are biologically designed to feel good when we share information.

 From ancient survival to modern office talk: Why gossip is in our DNA